gumdumballs/OSProject/README.md

 1. Are files in the container persistent.
 Why not?. ***(1 mark)***
 ```
 No, it's not persistent.
-When a container is deleted, its filesystem is removed along with it.
+When a container is deleted, Docker destroys the container’s filesystem and creates a new clean instance if you restart it.
 ```
 2. Can we run two, or three instances of debian linux? . ***(1 mark)***
 ```